 How will the chest drain be put in?

-Before the procedure starts, an ultrasound may be performed to choose the best place to insert the drain.
-Ultrasound is painless and a cool gel is used on the skin to ensure good contact for the ultrasound tip.
+- Before the procedure starts, an ultrasound may be performed to choose the best place to insert the drain.
+An ultrasound is painless and a cool gel is used on the skin to ensure good contact for the ultrasound tip.
 You may be offered painkillers to take before the procedure starts.

 Looking after your chest drain